Bromley and Biggin Hill

 Bromley and Biggin Hill is a constituency in Greater London represented in the House of Commons of the UK Parliament.
 Created as a result of the 2023 review of Westminster constituencies, it was first contested at the 2024 general election, since when it has been represented by Peter Fortune of the Conservative Party.

 Constituency profile

-The seat comprises the prosperous town of Bromley and its surrounding leafy suburbs, the free-standing town of Biggin Hill, and a rural area between the two.
-Levels of education and employment are higher than national averages.
-It is a marginal Conservative-Labour seat.
+The Bromley and Biggin Hill constituency is located in the Borough of Bromley on the outskirts of Greater London.
+It includes most of the large town of Bromley, the small outlying town of Biggin Hill and the rural area between them.
+The area was predominantly rural until the arrival of rail transport in 1858, after which the population grew rapidly.
+The area is suburban and affluent; most parts of the constituency are in the top 10% least-deprived areas in the country.

+Residents of the constituency are considerably wealthier and more likely to work in professional jobs compared to national averages.
+White people make up 78% of the population with Asians being the largest ethnic minority group at 8%.
+At the local borough council, most of the constituency is represented by Conservative councillors, although some Liberal Democrats were elected in Bromley, and Biggin Hill is represented by independents.
+At the 2016 referendum on European Union membership, voters in Bromley and Biggin Hill were evenly split with an estimated 50% voting for each option.

 Boundaries

 Under the 2023 boundary review, the constituency was defined as comprising the following wards of the London Borough of Bromley as they existed on 1 December 2020: